Your area Not set — showing everywhere

 Addressed

-She expressed opposition to using CPA funds for dog parks, suggesting that Sudbury's existing 548 acres of open space provide ample opportunity for pet socialization.
-She also suggested the town explore the future renovation and public opening of the Harding Mill property due to its historical value.
+She expressed opposition to using CPA funds for dog parks, suggesting that Sudbury's existing 548 acres of open space provides sufficient room for dog socialization.
+She believes taxpayer dollars should be prioritized for other projects.
 Key concern

 Board response

-Adam Brier (Town Staff) explained that the Harding Mill site has current access and safety concerns being assessed by the Conservation Commission, but noted that preserving the building is on the radar.
-The Chair also clarified her stance on dog parks.
+Adam Brier noted that the site has access and safety concerns being assessed by the Conservation Commission, but confirmed the property is 'on the radar.'

 Tanya Bickel